-The Ministry of Health should be in charge of the Building Code
+Let the Ministry of Health handle the Building Code

 Building Codes are, more often than not, seen as public policies that reduce energy consumption, utility bills, and carbon emissions.
 This is partially true.
 After all, the things these codes mandate—e.g., insulation, shading, air-tightness and good windows—help reduce the heat transfer through the building envelope and therefore keeping the home at a comfortable temperature is going to require less energy.
 However, this is also partially wrong because, in practice, the benefits of improving a building envelope will sometimes not reduce energy consumption but only make the home healthier.
 Therefore, I claim that it is the Ministry of Health the one who—at least for now—will see the biggest benefits in improving housing and thus it is it who should manage the Building code.